 As The Star further analyses, implements and tests responsible gambling initiatives, it is possible that The Star will identify instances where initiatives may not be as effective as intended.
-These matters may require new measures to be adopted to better respond to these issues, may cause The Star to be subject to further regulatory investigations and may have an adverse impact on The Star's operations and reputation or involve significant monetary penalties.
+These matters may require new measures to be adopted to better respond to these issues, may cause The Star to be subject to further regulatory investigations (including suitability to hold a casino licence - see 'Suitability to hold casino licences in New South Wales and Queensland') and may have an adverse impact on The Star's operations, reputation, customer satisfaction, and financial performance and position (including as a result of significant monetary penalties or compensatory claims brought against a member of The Star Group).